The pandemic continues to cause unprecedented disruption across industries worldwide.

 The rising demand for electricity across residential, commercial and industrial sectors is the major factor driving the market growth.
 Changing lifestyles and increasing average global temperature have resulted in the adoption of heating, ventilation, and air conditioning (HVAC) systems across various industry sectors.
 This has created an increasing demand for uninterrupted and reliable power supply, thereby boosting the sales of high capacity busbars.
 Moreover, significant developments have also been witnessed in the power infrastructure sector.
 New power generation plants are continually being constructed, while the existing infrastructures are being renovated, thereby positively impacting the demand for busbars.
 In addition to this, governments of several countries are also taking initiatives to improve the existing power infrastructure to enhance electricity production and access.
 For instance, as per one of the World Bank reports, the Sub-Saharan African governments are engaging in collective investment endeavors for coordinated and long-term electrification plans, which is expected to improve the electricity access in the region.
 Also, Power Africa, a US government initiative, aims to aid governments of the African countries to improve the electricity status in the region.
-Furthermore, rising concerns about the risks posed by the increasing usage of non-renewable power sources have led to the growing adoption of renewable sources of energy such as solar and wind energy which is further expected to increase the 2020-2025.
+Furthermore, rising concerns about the risks posed by the increasing usage of non-renewable power sources have led to the growing adoption of energy-eficient products and systems which is further expected to drive the market in the coming years.

 The report has also analysed the competitive landscape of the market with some of the key players being Siemens, ABB, Schneider Electric, Eaton Corporation, Legrand, General Electric, Mersen, Rittal, Chint Electric, Power Products, C&S Electric, Promet, ElvalHalcor S.A., Littelfuse, Southwire Company, Oriental Copper, etc.

 |Base Year of the Analysis||2020|